apache/openwhisk-deploy-kube/docker/README.md

 to DockerHub under the openwhisk userid.
 Docker images are published on all successful Travis CI builds of the master branch.
 The built images are:
-  * whisk-ansible-runner - An alpine-based utility image for running ansible playbooks.
-  * whisk-script-runner - An alpine-based utility image for running simple bash scripts that need the `wsk` cli available to them.
   * invoker-agent - worker node invoker agent -- used to implement suspend/resume on action containers for a remote invoker